Safe Hands Management System

 The introduction of the online Safe Hands Online Management System has strengthened our network and will be the bedrock of our commitment to make cricket a safe game for young people, their families and all those around them to enjoy.

-Throughout 2022, all affiliated clubs in Wales will be invited to register and will be supported to be part of this approach and to achieve Cricket Wales' Minimum Safeguarding Standards for clubs; The next 'wave' of clubs invited to join will likely be non-Clubmark clubs who run junior activity (including All Stars Cricket and Dynamos).
+All affiliated clubs in Wales are being asked to register, and will be supported to be part of this approach, to achieve Cricket Wales' Minimum Safeguarding Standards for clubs.

 In order to become familiar with the system (if you have been notified that you are set up and been invited to join), please access these short 'how to' films https://safehands.zendesk.com/hc/en-us